Perry Rosemond: Life and career

-Rosemond was executive producer of the landmark children's shows Mr. Dressup and The Friendly Giant and when CBC was allowed to alter the look of Sesame Street, he produced and wrote a Canadian edition of the series that included segments reflecting bilingual Canadians and First Nations Canadians.
+He was executive producer of the landmark children's shows Mr. Dressup and The Friendly Giant and when CBC was allowed to alter the look of Sesame Street, he produced and wrote a Canadian edition of the series that included segments reflecting bilingual Canadians and First Nations Canadians.
 He created and wrote the very first telecasts for TVOntario and directed several episodes in the first season of Jim Henson's Fraggle Rock.

 In the area of documentary and Public Affairs, he produced the CBC flagship series The Way It Is, and the ACTRA award-winning three-part documentary series Centennial.
 He directed profiles for CBC's Telescope series of Oscar Peterson, Arthur Hailey, Gordon Pinsent, Glenn Gould, Ray Bradbury and Donald Sutherland among others.
 NBC documentaries include "The Silver Ghetto" on the problems of aging in America, and "No Place To Die", on overpopulation.
 He also scripted "Outer City: Inner Conflict" for the US Commission on Civil Rights and "A White House Salute to Agriculture".
 As president of Molstar Productions, Rosemond oversaw the production of Hockey Night in Canada, the Molson Indy and the Molson Grand Prix.

-Perry was asked to create a new comedy series for CBC and developed King of Kensington.
+Rosemond was asked to create a new comedy series for CBC and developed King of Kensington.
 He cast Al Waxman in the title role and chose Fiona Reid to play his wife.
 The ACTRA Award winning series ran for five seasons and became part of Canadian television history.
 On CTV's The David Steinberg Show, he gave television debuts to many performers, including: John Candy, Andrea Martin, Martin Short, Joe Flaherty and Dave Thomas.
 Perry was a writer-story editor on both series and has written in excess of two hundred scripts.

-He has executive produced the Juno Awards, the Genie Awards and A Tribute to Gilda Radner in aid of ovarian cancer research.
-He received an ACTRA Award nomination for A Gala Evening at Expo with the Prince and Princess of Wales in attendance and an ACE Award nomination for the CBC/Showtime special Mike MacDonald in Concert.
+He executive produced the Juno Awards, the Genie Awards and A Tribute to Gilda Radner in aid of ovarian cancer research.
+Rosemond received an ACTRA Award nomination for A Gala Evening at Expo with the Prince and Princess of Wales in attendance and an ACE Award nomination for the CBC/Showtime special Mike MacDonald in Concert.
 In 1988 he produced The Calgary Olympics Arts Festival starring Anne Murray.
 One of the most popular programs on Canadian television is Royal Canadian Air Farce and Rosemond directed it for fifteen seasons.

+Rosemond died on 20 August 2026, at the age of 89.

 Education

 After receiving his Bachelor of Arts degree from the University of Manitoba, Perry did post-graduate studies in television production at the Ryerson University.
 He has taught television production and writing skills at Humber College and Seneca College, Toronto, University of Southern California in Los Angeles and Brigham Young University in Salt Lake City, Utah, among others.

-Perry serves on the advisory committee of The Humber School of Comedy and The Walrus magazine.
-He is a founding board member of the International Jewish Sports Hall of Fame.
+Perry served on the advisory committee of The Humber School of Comedy and The Walrus magazine.
+He was a founding board member of the International Jewish Sports Hall of Fame.